asmuth-archive/logjoin/readme.md

 kollekt
 =======

-kollekt listens on a udp socket and collects a stream of data into buckets (grouped by session/bucket-id). the buckets are collected in ram and eventually persisted to disk.
-After a bucket has been persisted all appends to this bucket_id are discarded.
-A bucket is persisted as soon as:
+kollekt listens on a udp socket and collects bits of data in buckets (grouped by a session/bucket-id). the buckets are kept in ram and eventually flushed to disk when one of these conditions was met:

-  + no appends to the bucket for N seconds (bucket_timeout)
+  + no appends to the bucket for N seconds (bucket_idle_timeout)
-  + or: the maximum bucket size is reached
+  + or: the maximum bucket size is reached (bucket_maxsize)
-  + or: the maximum bucket lifetime is reached
+  + or: the maximum bucket lifetime is reached (bucket_maxage)

 Usage